 In testing out some of these ideas, particular attention has focussed on hexagonal order in 2D, where the situation is clearer (there appears to be mainly one form of order) and visualisation is straightforward.
 Growing domains of hexagonal order have been found in colloid experiments [18, 25, 26], granular experiments [27, 28] and computer simulation [29], and related to a 2D interpretation of geometric frustration [30].
-While some controversy exists over the connection between order-agnostic point-to-set lengths and explicit determination of hexagonal symmetry [31, 32], this now appears to have been resolved by careful consideration of the fluctuation of thermodynamic quantities in the cavities (small local regions) probed in calculations of the point-to-set length [33].
-However, significant differences have been found in the nature of the dynamics between two and three dimensions in simulations [34], and colloid experiments [35], moreover evidence has recently emerged that in 2D, there may be no finite-temperature glass transition [36].
+While some controversy exists over the connection between order-agnostic point-to-set lengths and explicit determination of hexagonal symmetry [31, 32], this now appears to have been resolved by careful consideration of the fluctuation of thermodynamic quantities in the cavities (small local regions) probed in calculations of the point-toset length [33].
+However, significant differences have been found in the nature of the dynamics between two and three dimensions in simulations [34], and colloid experiments [35], moreover evidence has recently emerged that in 2D, there may be no finitetemperature glass transition [36].

 One might therefore reasonably enquire what colloid experiments (and computer simulations) might tell us of the glass transition in the three-dimensional world in which we live.
-Key to this issue is the co-incidence of dynamic and structural lengths-cales [3, 37].
-Such a coming together of lengthscales would provide significant support for the RFOT/Adam-Gibbs picture [1, 37].
-However, until recently, the vast majority of work has found that dynamic lengthscales, (defined often through the so-called ξ_4 measure, which presumes an Ornstein-Zernike fit to the 4-point structure factor $S_4(q,t)$ [38]) do not scale with a variety of structural lengths [3].
-Exceptions include 2D work [29, 39] (but note the caveats above), alternative definitions of the dynamic lengthscale [37, 40-43] and experimental work on colloids [44].
+While correlation between local structures and dynamical properties has been found [3, 37-40], a particularly interesting feature would be the co-incidence of dynamic and structural lengthscales at sufficient supercooling [3, 41].
+Such a coming together of lengthscales would provide significant support for the RFOT/Adam-Gibbs picture [1, 41].
+However, until recently, the vast majority of work has found that dynamic lengthscales, (defined often through the so-called ξ_4 measure, which presumes an Ornstein-Zernike fit to the 4-point structure factor $S_4(q,t)$ [42]) do not scale with a variety of structural lengths [3].
+Exceptions include 2D work [29, 43] (but note the caveats above), alternative definitions of the dynamic lengthscale [41, 44-47] and experimental work on colloids [48].
 A key observation is that the previous work has largely been limited to the first four decades of supercooling, and thus it is hard to conclude anything directly about the glass transition itself.

-Another approach is to directly interrogate a specific theory, and recently, the theory, which makes the most explicit reference to local structure, geometric frustration, has been investigated [45].
+Another approach is to directly interrogate a specific theory, and recently, the approach which makes the most explicit reference to local structure, geometric frustration, has been investigated [49].
 In curved space, the expected sharp crossover to a state of icosahedra is found, and for small amounts of frustration, indeed the structural and dynamic lengthscales couple.
-However, the increase in frustration upon uncurving the space towards the Euclidean case, leads to a decoupling in dynamic lengthscales and lengthscales related to icosahedra.
+However, the increase in frustration upon uncurving the space towards the Euclidean case leads to a decoupling in dynamic lengthscales and lengthscales related to icosahedra.
 Therefore, in the dynamical regime accessible to computer simulation and colloid experiment, where higher-order structure can be rigourously defined and compared with dynamic lengthscales, we conclude that growth of five-fold symmetric domains does not, by itself, explain the slowdown in dynamics.
-Moreover, it has been shown that local structure is sensitive to the system in question [46-49], although it should be possible to define a locally favoured structure or structure s for a given system [48], using energy minimisation [50] or morphometric methods in the case of systems without attractions [51].
+Moreover, it has been shown that local structure is sensitive to the system in question [50-53], although it should be possible to define a locally favoured structure or structure s for a given system [52], using energy minimisation [54] or morphometric methods in the case of systems without attractions [55].